yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 ```

 To properly SIMD-ify these, we just need to make sure everything is aligned properly.
 The final
-version of the NodeX8 sturcture will look like this:
+version of the wide node will look like this:

 ```
-AABoxPackx8 :: struct {
+AABox_Pack_X8 :: struct {
     min: Vec3x8;   #align 64
     max: Vec3x8;
 }

-Nodex8 :: struct {
+Inner_Node_X8 :: struct {
-    aabox: AABoxPackx8;
+    aabox: AABox_Pack_X8;
-    children: [8] TreeIndex; // We'll talk about tree index soon.
+    children: [8] Tree_Index;
 }
 ```

 Naturally, we'll need to adjust both the code that builds the tree and the code that traverses it.

+The build code is fairly boring, but also quite verbose (so no pseudocode this time).
+The
+maybe_split function now splits the node 8-way.
+It does this by first splitting the triangles into
+two groups, then splitting those into four, and finally splitting those once again.
+It computes a
+bounding box for each group of triangles and writes it in the current node.
+When there isn't enough
+triangles to split 8-way, some bounding boxes are going to be empty (zero-dimensional bounding boxes
+located at zero), and their corresponding indices will be NIL, just in case.

-(XXX: HERE Describe changes to build and traversing code)
+(XXX: HERE traversing pseudocode, including wide intersection routine)

 Once we crunch through the tree and reach the triangles stored in the leaf, going wide is fairly
 straightforward.
 When building the leaf node, instead of just copying in the triangles, we